ackama/silverstripe-cwp-template/README.md

 By default the engine is activated and running.
 You will need to manually execute the Configuration task and the Indexing tasks when you want.
 Otherwise the usage of Solr will fail.
-You do this by accessing your shell and executing:
+You do this by accessing your console and executing:

 ```
 sake dev/tasks/Solr_Configure